qlkwej/vulnscan/.github/CONTRIBUTING.md

  - [ ] __Include a use case description__: In addition to describing the
-   behavior of the feature you'd like to see added, it's helpful to also lay out the reason why the feature would be important and how it would benefit Security Bench users.
+   behavior of the feature you'd like to see added, it's helpful to also lay out the reason why the feature would be important and how it would benefit Vulnerability Scanner users.

 #### Questions

- - [ ] __Search for answers in Security Bench documentation__: We're happy to answer
+ - [ ] __Search for answers in Vulnerability Scanner documentation__: We're happy to answer
    questions in GitHub Issues, but it helps reduce issue churn and maintainer workload if you work to find answers to common questions in the documentation.
 Often times Question issues result in documentation updates